microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 In the context of code analysis, a <a href="5.2-Glossary.md#taxonomy">_taxonomy_</a> is a system that classifies analysis results into a set of categories.
 The SARIF spec uses the term <a href="5.2-Glossary.md#standard-taxonomy">_standard taxonomy_</a>
-for a taxonomy that is defined independently of any particular analysis tool, and <a href="5.2-Glossary.md#custom-taxonomy">_custom taxonomy_</a>
+for a taxonomy defined independently of any particular analysis tool, and <a href="5.2-Glossary.md#custom-taxonomy">_custom taxonomy_</a>
 for a taxonomy defined by a tool.<sup><a href="#note-7">7</a></sup>
 The [Common Weakness Enumeration (CWE)](https://cwe.mitre.org/) is a well-known example of a standard taxonomy.